Skip Navigation

 Annotation: This brief discusses the near doubling in numbers of visits to hospital emergency departments for dental emergencies between 1997 and 2007, as well as factors that may have contributed to the increase.
 The brief summarizes the problem and presents data, methods, results, and a discussion of findings and their implications.

-Keywords: Dental care, Emergency medical services, Oral health, Statistics
+Keywords: Emergency medical services, Oral health, Oral health care, Statistics

 Emergency Medical Services for Children (EMSC) National Resource Center.
 2013.
 Coalition building toolbox (rev. ed.).
 Silver Spring, MD: Emergency Medical Services for Children (EMSC) National Resource Center, multiple items.